DJ-Dingo/pibooth-oled-display/README.rst

 * Show pibooth counters like "Taken Photos 197" or "Today Photos 197"
 * Show some free texts like "pibooth!"
 "Welcome!"
 "Take a Photo"

-.. note:: Maximum text or counter size can be changed and moved around to match the screen.
+.. note:: Maximum text or counter size can be changed and text moved around to match the screen.

 **All changes can be made in the pibooth.cfg, and most of them in the pibooth menu**